randell/commit-tools/README.md

 - Configure the upstream
 - Execute `setup`

+When sharing a project around, developers will need to run `./setup` prior to starting work, this will ensure that all `pre-commit` hooks are available.

 ## Configuration

-When sharing a project around, developers will need to run `./setup` prior to starting work.
-This will ensure that all `pre-commit` hooks are available.

 Alter the `setup` file and change the configuration variables so they match your project.

 - `UPSTREAM` _[default: master]_: A branch that is considered the upstream.
 This will be the branch that is used to generate the diff when determining which files to validate.
+- `HOOKS` _[default: (code-review.sh tests.sh)]_: A list of hooks that you want to include with this project.
+These will be downloaded from [pre-commit-hooks][5] so only files available here can be used.

 ## Notes